-This week Stratasys announced an all-new composite series of 3D printers.
+This week Stratasys announced an all-new composite 3D printers.
 These printers include the F190CR and F370CR and are equipped with hardened components to operate with composite materials.

 The F123CR series is manufacturing floor ready, for demanding composite thermoplastic applications.
 They feature new strong, and stiff nylon-based carbon fiber filled materials including ABS-CF10 and FDM Nylon-CF10.
 Both materials are reinforced with chopped carbon fiber for strength and stiffness.